-"A 60 per cent participation in the proceeds of certain industries, erection of a customs line around the Ruhr area,-collection of taxes in the occupied German territory, and collection of the proceeds of the state mines in the Ruhr area and and of the forests in the various provinces of Germany."
+"A 60 per cent participation in the proceeds of certain industries, erection of a customs line around the Ruhr area, collection of taxes in the occupied German territory, and collection of the proceeds of the state mines in the Ruhr area and

-There then followed, on November 14, the official note of the German government to the Reparations Commission, requesting a moratorium for three or four years for all payments, whether in cash or kind, and further, a foreign credit of at least 500 million gold marks.
+There then followed, on November 14, the official note of the German government to the Repara ions Commission, requesting a moratorium for three or four years for all payments, whether in cash or kind, and further, a foreign credit of at least 500 million gold marks.
 In return for this, Germany offers: action towards the stabilization of the mark; the German Reichsbank is to place 500 million gold marks, in gold or securities, at the disposal of this action.
 As soon as the rate of exchange of the mark will have regained confidence at home, the German government will raise an inner gold loan.
 Even during the period of the moratorium one half of the proceeds of the internal loan, and the whole of the foreign loan, are to be used to pay reparations.

-This measure is to bring about a stabilization of the mark.
-Essentially the same plan is contained in the letter sent by Cuno, representing the new government, to the English prime minister, on December 9.
+This measure is to bring about a stabilization of the mark Essentially the same plan is contained in the letter sent by Cuno, representing the new government, to the English prime minister, on December 9.
 Both German propositions were rejected.

-It was under these circumstances that the London conference' met.
+It was under these circumstances that the London con-ference met.
 Here the conflicting interests of England and France clashed.
-While France maintained that the German state was depreciating the mark and steering towards bankruptcy intent onally, in order to avoid paying the reparations, Britain was of the opinion that Germany's economics were actually ruined.
+While France maintained that the German state was depreciating the mark and steering towards bankruptcy intentionally, in order to avoid paying the reparations, Britain was of the opinion that Germany's economics were actually ruined.
 "According to all information which I have received," said Bonar Law, "Germany is on the brink of collapse.
 I regret having to say this, but I believe it to be true.
-The tragical thing about it is that there can doubtless be no improvement for Germany until the mark is stabilized, but that the experience of the whole world, our own experience during the past year. and the opinion of every political economist, go to show that precisely the attempt to stabilize the mark will lead to the breakdown of industry which we ourselves have experienced.
-We must keep all this in view."
+The tragical thing about it is that there can doubtless be no improvement for Germany until the mark is stabilized but that the experience Germany until the mark is stabilized, but that the experience of the whole world, our own experience during the past year, and the opinion of every political economist, go to show that precisely the attempt to stabilize the mark will lead to the breakdown of industry which we ourselves have experienced.
+We must been all this in view?" keep all this in view."